irusri/docker-sge/README.md

 To run the image in a container type:

 ```
-docker run -it --rm irusri/docker-sge login -f irusri
+docker run -it --rm irusri/docker-sge login -f sgeuser
 ```

-**You need the `login -f irusri` as root isn't allowed to submit jobs**
+**You need the `login -f sgeuser` as root isn't allowed to submit jobs**

 To submit a job run: